A. CPD is usually closely related to revalidation of the practitioner’s right to remain registered and legally engaged in their profession.

 Q. I have already completed a training in counselling/clinical psychology/counselling psychology, could I take the clinical training?

 A. We welcome applications for these groups and the clinical training can add a significantly new dimension to ways that you might work.
-However, direct entry to the clinical course depends on how much psychoanalysis or psychodynamics you have previously studied and what level – check the question on exemption for more details.
+However, direct entry to the clinical course depends on how much psychoanalysis or psychodynamics you have previously studied and what level – check the question (above) on exemption for more details.
 Clinical and counselling psychologists will have already studied at Masters level (and in many cases at D level) so the issue becomes one of ensuring that you have already covered the material that is taught on the Foundation course.

 A. The decision to exempt you is taken by the Joint Training Committee.
 You should write to the Co-ordinator of Joint Training at AGIP giving full details of the courses you have taken together with photocopies of your certificates.
 Full details means: module titles and content; contact hours; details of any personal therapy you have had, with whom, and for how long; details of any clinical practice you have undertaken; full details of the supervisor(s) you have had.
-Please note that when considering candidates for the clinical training, we give priority to applicants from the appt foundation course.
+Please note that when considering candidates for the clinical training, we give priority to applicants from the apptraining foundation course.

 Q. I have not undertaken any qualification in counselling or therapy before, will I still be considered?